Downloadable tools are available at the bottom of the page

 Otherwise (for example in the event of collective proceedings by the customer), the seller will suffer potentially higher unpaid bills than if he had withdrawn earlier.
 The game is therefore risky and double-edged.

-Therefore, it is necessary to follow certain principles before setting up a schedule to ensure that this solution is relevant for the supplier.
+Therefore, it is necessary to follow certain principles before setting up a payment plan to ensure that this solution is relevant for the supplier.

-Standard questionnaire before setting up a payment schedule
+Standard questionnaire before setting up a payment plan

 Its objective seeks above all to establish a pre-diagnosis of the financial situation of the company.
 It is only when the information below has been collected that it is possible to consider the proposal phase.